flemay/envvars/README.md

 ## Definition File

-The Definition File is the core of envvars.
+The Definition File (written in [TOML](https://github.com/toml-lang/toml)) is the core of envvars.
 It defines all the environment variables of a given project.
-It is written in [TOML](https://github.com/toml-lang/toml).

 envvars is looking for `envvars.toml` by default but a different file can be passed with the flag `-f path/to/definitionfile.toml`.